How to Use the MIRR Function in Google Sheets

 MIRR(cashflow_amounts, financing_rate, reinvestment_return_rate)

-financing_rate – The interest rate that you pay on the funds invested.
+• financing_rate – The interest rate you pay for the initial investment.

 MIRR Formula Example in Google Sheets